-It is possible for the user to operate the units in stand alone mode using a 24v battery power supply (usually $2 \times 12v$ ).
+It is possible for the user to operate the units in stand alone mode using a 24v battery power supply (usually 2 x 12v).
 This can be applied to either the 4 pin serial data connector or the 3 pin connector if featured.
-Arrangements must be made to function the deadmans handle on EACH sequencer, see section 6 - pin outs for further information.
+Arrangements must be made to function the deadmans handle, see section 6 - pin outs for further information.